appactions/appactions/cypress-version/README.md

-# React App Actions
+# Cypress Version

-Framework to create App Actions for React projects.
+This is the original, Cypress dependant version of React App Actions.